grab/engineering-blog/_posts/2019-05-07-why-you-should-organise-an-immersion-trip-for-your-next-project.md

 Good: “Tell me why you chose this particular supermarket?”

-## Pro tip #6 - Break into smaller groups of 2 to 3.
-Dress comfortably and like a local.
-Keep your expensive belongings out of sight.
+## Pro Tip #6 - Break into Smaller Groups of 2 to 3.
+Dress Comfortably and Like a Local.
+Keep Your Expensive Belongings Out of Sight.

 During my recent trip, I visited a lot of places that unknowingly had very tight security.
 One of the mistakes I made was going as a group of 6 (foreign-looking, and - okay -  maybe a little touristy with our appearances and expensive gadgets).